dianaagustinaf/spotidata-project/README.md

 * How has the danceability, the tempo, the energy changed over the last few years?
 * Were there any of these variables that changed a significant amount?

-* Of the 1000 most popular artists,
-* How many songs did they make on average?
+* Of the 1000 most popular artists, how many songs did they make on average?
 * How many of them became popular?
 * What is the most popular genre?

 ## Files

-You can find in the .ipynb file all the analysis with pandas, numpy and matplotlib, as well as the information requests to the Spotify API.
+* You can find in the .ipynb file all the analysis with pandas, numpy and matplotlib, as well as the information requests to the Spotify API.
-In [Resources](/Resources) are the datasets.
+* In [Resources](/Resources) are the datasets.
-In [Figures](/Figures) are the plots made with matplotlib.
+* In [Figures](/Figures) are the plots made with matplotlib.